V School

 • Consolidate essential resources

 But I knew we needed a more comprehensive solution.
 That's when I spotted an opportunity in an unexpected place: Job Leads Today, an app V School had purchased for job searching.
-I saw its potential to become something much more valuable – a unified student hub.
+I saw its potential to become something much more valuable than a simple job search tracker.

 Working with our development team, we transformed Job Leads Today into what we now call V Hub.
 The new homepage became a gateway to everything students need: